oceanzhang88/Vulkan-Rasterizer-Apple-Silicon/README.md

 In deferred lighting model, we render objects to G-Buffer first and then render lights reading from G-Buffer.
 In forward mode, lights and objects are coupled together.

-Tile-based Deferred is proposed by Apple here:
+Tile-based Deferred is proposed by Apple:

 [TBDR](https://developer.apple.com/documentation/metal/tailor_your_apps_for_apple_gpus_and_tile-based_deferred_rendering)

-Tile-based Forward is proposed by a paper with a fancy name here:
+Tile-based Forward is proposed by a paper with a fancy name:

 [Foward+](https://takahiroharada.files.wordpress.com/2015/04/forward_plus.pdf)